codegarden13/Computer-UsageDensity/README.md

 ## Get the "magic factor"
 This should be the final indicator.
 Maybe there are other indicators like profile age, size ...

-Divide two results to get a maybe-relevant factor:
 ```
-(Daycount between all last client-usages) / (count of active profiles thois year)
+(Daycount between client-usages this year) / (count of active profiles this year)
 ```
-## Result:
+## Results:

-A factor which may be usable to describe usage-density.
+- "magic factor": may be usable to describe usage-density.

-A date-range, when the machine has been used and from which user.
+- Usage-Date-Range: When has the machine been used from which user over the queried year.

-## Thesis
+## not implemented yet
-Factor tends to zero: one user is using the machine.
-Factor is high, more users depend on that machine in the given daterange (for now: This year) Maxybe the factor helpd to find real "Standard - Clients"
+- Find the master user
+- Enumerate terminal server usage
+- Query dateranges more precise